ADVISING HOURS 6/5/23—6/23/23

 Math Major Advising

-An advising appointment is set up with the Undergraduate Advising Office and/or a faculty advisor to discuss the student's past and present progress as well as future plans.
-We have faculty advisors from various disciplines so a student with specific interests may meet with an advisor who has a good understanding of the student's personal goals and desires.
+Every semester, each math major is required to submit an advising form to the Undergraduate Advising Office to discuss the student's past and present progress, as well as future plans.
+We also have faculty advisors from various disciplines so that a student with specific interests may consult with a faculty advisor who has a good understanding of the student's personal goals and desires.

 Advising usually takes place during a specific time period each semester, at which point the department and the student have a good idea of how the current semester is progressing.
 The Undergraduate Advising Office is always available, however, to address any issues that a student might wish to discuss.